Mandatory bicycle helmet laws in the UK and the Republic of Ireland

 There were 3,080 cyclist casualties in the March quarter of 2009, compared to 2,884 in the March quarter of 2005 (up 6.5%).
 For all road users, there were 50,200 casualties in the March quarter 09, compared to 62,037 in the March quarter 05 (down 19%).

 Head injuries represent about 40% of cyclist hospital admissions and helmets are claimed to reduce head injuries by 85%.
 If these claims are true, why is the UK cyclist casualty rate increasing (contrary to all other road users) at the same time that helmet use is increasing?

-In July 2010, Reported Road Casualties Great Britain Main Results: 2009 published by the UK Department for Transport showed injuries down significantly for all UK transport modes except pedal cyclists, with serious injuries up 4% to 3,222, maintaining an eight year trend of increasing cyclist casualties despite reductions for all other road users.
+Reported Road Casualties Great Britain Main Results: 2012 published by the UK Department for Transport showed injuries down significantly for all UK transport modes except pedal cyclists, with fatalities up 10% and serious injuries up 4% to 3,222, maintaining an eight year trend of increasing cyclist casualties despite reductions for all other road users.

 Data from Reported Road Casualties in Great Britain Quarterly Provisional Estimates Q3 2009 published by the UK Department for Transport shows that cycling casualties across the UK fell from 1999 to 2003 but the rate of injuries has stabilised since then and has been increasing in recent years, as below:

 In the graph above, the decrease in cyclist casualties from 1995 to 2006 is explained by the 20% decrease in UK public cycling participation cited by the BMA.
 The decrease is also in line with other road safety measures such as tougher drink driving and speeding laws which reduced the casualty rate for all other road users, all of which saw an increase rather than decrease in volume on the roads (see table below).
 While all other road user modes have enjoyed ongoing substantial falls in casualty rates since 2003, cycling casualties have remained static despite helmet use increasing by about 10%.